OfficialAhmed/Iconit-PS4/README.md

 * This tool will work no matter how bad your speed connection minimum of 2kbps Upload and Download << The more speed you got the faster it'll perform >>

 ################################################
-* I added a Folder that has lots of images for you to choose from BUT DO DONT forget to copy the image you'd like to use to Upload folder first
+* I added a Library (Circlizeit.zip) that has lots of images for you to choose from BUT DO DONT forget to copy the image you'd like to use to Uploadit folder first